ethersphere/storage-incentives/docs/MINIMUM_DEPTH_OPTIONS.md

 - Bootstrap floor value when no governance parameter exists
 - `MAX_COMMITS` value from Gnosis gas benchmarks
-- Admission policy under hard cap (censorship resistance)
+- Exact bounded online stake-weighted admission algorithm under the hard cap (censorship resistance and grinding)
+- Floor activation delay and emergency-decrease behavior
+- Objective validity or bounded fallback for all-reveal fabricated truth
 - Whether to pursue Option B′ / truth redesign in a later phase
 - Skipped-round floor decay (carry forward from old design or drop)